 We have investigated theoretically the conductance of a normal-superconductor point contact in the tunnel limit and analyzed the quantum interference effects originating from the scattering of quasi-particles by point-like defects.
-Analytical expressions for the oscillatory dependence of the conductance on the position of the defect are obtained for the defect situated either in the normal metal, or in the superconductor.
-It is found that the amplitude of oscillations significantly increases when the applied bias approaches the gap energy of the superconductor.
-The spatial distribution of the order parameter near the surface in the presence of a defect is also obtained.
+Analytical expressions for the oscillatory dependence of the conductance on the position of the defect are obtained for a defect situated either in the normal metal or in the superconductor.
+It is found that the amplitude of oscillations increases significantly when the applied bias approaches the gap energy of the superconductor.
+The spatial distribution of the order parameter near the surface in the presence of a defect is also obtained. © 2008 American Institute of Physics.
+[DOI: 10.1063/1.3009591]